woc-hack/kjd/VCAnalyzer/README.md

   - ProjectUrl
   - Project (Name of the project in the format used by WoC)
   - status (fixed, notfixed, or unknown)
-  - 1stBadBlob (sha1 hash of the first vulnerable blob committed to the project)
+  - FirstBadBlob (sha1 hash of the first vulnerable blob committed to the project)
-  - 1stBadTime (Time 1stBadBlob was committed in unix time format)
+  - FirstBadTime (Time FirstBadBlob was committed in unix time format)
-  - 1stGoodBlob (sha1 hash of the first fixed blob committed to the project)
+  - FirstGoodBlob (sha1 hash of the first fixed blob committed to the project)
-  - 1stGoodTime (Time 1stGoodBlob was committed in unix time format)
+  - FirstGoodTime (Time FirstGoodBlob was committed in unix time format)
   - TimeSinceFix (Time between fix in original project and fix in clone)
   - TimeSinceFixF (TimeSinceFix formatted to be human readable)
   - TimeSincePub (Time between CVE publication and fix in clone)
   - TimeSincePubF (TimeSincePub formatted to be human readable))
-  - TimeVulnRemained (Time between 1stGoodTime and max(1stBadTime, Orig fix))
+  - TimeVulnRemained (Time between FirstGoodTime and max(FirstBadTime, Orig fix))
   - TimeVulnRemainedF (TimeVulnRemained formatted to be human readable)
   - NumAuthors (Number of authors on a project)
   - EarliestCommitDate (Date of earliest commit in unix time format)